 Under the Hood

-There is V6 and V8 power available for the 2017 Range Rover Sport, all of them either supercharged or turbocharged.
+The 2018 Land Rover Range Rover Sport offers a choice of three engines, all of them either supercharged or turbocharged.
 Toward the bottom end is a 340-horsepower supercharged 3.0-liter V6, which is also available in a more powerful 380-horsepower version.
 The 254-horsepower 3.0-liter turbocharged diesel V6 makes a whopping 440 lb-ft of torque, nearly as much as the V8 engines.
-About those, there's a 510-horsepower 5.0-liter V8, or a high-performance version that puts out 550 horsepower in the Range Rover Sport SVR.
+About those, there's a 518-horsepower 5.0-liter V8, or a high-performance version that puts out 575 horsepower in the Range Rover Sport SVR.
 All of the engines come with an excellent 8-speed automatic transmission, and all Range Rover Sport models come standard with 4-wheel drive.
 While the V8 engines obviously win on power, the V6 versions actually offer plenty of power.

 3.0-liter turbodiesel V6 (SE, HSE)